 Critical details of the RAS design and operating characteristics must be determined through appropriate studies.
 Among the more important recommendations and conclusions of these studies might be:

 Arming Criteria: Critical system conditions for which a step-wise RAS should be ready to take action when required.
+Different arming criteria may apply for different contingencies or System conditions.

 Initiating Conditions: The critical contingencies to initiate action if the scheme is armed.
 Parameter-based RAS detect changes in critical system conditions rather than directly detecting specific conditions.

-Action Taken: The minimum remedial action required for each contingency (when armed) and the maximum acceptable remedial action for each contingency (when pertinent)
+Action Taken: The minimum remedial action required for each contingency (when armed) and the maximum acceptable remedial action for each contingency (when pertinent).

-Time Requirements or Allowable Time: The maximum time allowable for the remedial action to be accomplished.
+Time Requirements, Time Budget, or Allowable Time: The maximum time allowable for the remedial action to be accomplished.

-Critical system conditions are often identified by one or more of the following:
+Critical system conditions that influence arming are often identified by one or more of the following:

 Generation patterns,